cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - part of a links satellite data (ls)

 Participation to a relation is declared at every table mapping of the field.
-If not declared, a field is considerd to participate in every relation of that table, when it is the only field mapped to the target, else it will be assigned only to the "main"(unnamed) relation.
+If no relatio is declared, a field is considered to be the default source in every relation of that table.

-To declare the participation on a subset, that contains the "main" (unnamed) relation and another one, the syntax provides the reserved relation name "/" for the unnamed relation.
+To declare the participation on a subset, that contains the "unnamed" relation and another one, the syntax provides the reserved relation name "/" for the unnamed relation.

 A target column must only have one field mapped in every specific relation.